Tongole is a fairly new luxury lodge in Malawi's Nkhotakota Game Reserve

 Tongole Wilderness Lodge: Our full report

-Tongole Wilderness Lodge has four spacious thatched rooms built and decorated using locally sourced materials and fabrics.
-All are open fronted, with large, private wooden decks offering panoramic views over the river below and the forest beyond.
-King-size or twin double beds, covered in crisp white bedding, dominate the rooms.
-Each room has a luxurious en-suite bathroom containing twin marble basins, a flush toilet, and a shower as well as a large sunken bath that doubles as a plunge pool.
-Hot water is available all day.
+Tongole Wilderness Lodge has four spacious thatched chalets built and decorated using locally sourced materials and fabrics.
+All are open fronted, with a large, private wooden deck offering panoramic views over the river below and the forest beyond.
+Wrought-iron shutters enable guests to appreciate the view and the fresh air, yet still feel secure at night.

 Ideal length of stay: Three to four nights would be ideal to discover this remote wilderness area.

 Directions: It's approximately a 3½-hour road transfer from Lilongwe to Tongole, or one hour by light aircraft from Lilongwe to Tongole's airstrip, located five minutes from the lodge.

 Accessible by: Fly-and-Transfer

 Usual board basis: Full Board

 Food quality: We only spent one night at Tongole on our recent trip, and found the food that we had good and wholesome.